Transforming waste in order to transform people's lives

 "The coolest part is seeing something that was once just waste become a new resource," Teipel says.
 "Also, it is benefitting both the environment and the communities in developing nations where the coconuts are grown."

-The researchers estimate that replacing synthetic polyester fibers with coconut husk fibers, known as coir, will reduce petroleum consumption by 2-4 million barrels and carbon dioxide emissions by 450,000 tons annually.
+The researchers estimate that replacing synthetic polyester fibers with coconut husk fibers, known as coir, will reduce petroleum consumption by 2 to 4 million barrels and carbon dioxide emissions by 450,000 tons annually.

 Also, the improved performance and lower weight of these materials will lead to cost savings through increased fuel economy, saving up to 3 million gallons of gasoline per year in the United States, according to Teipel.